dwyl/image-classifier/README.md

 > **Source:** <https://dockyard.com/blog/2023/03/07/audio-speech-recognition-in-elixir-with-whisper-bumblebee?utm_source=elixir-merge>

-We firstly need to capture the audio and upload it to the server.
+We first need to capture the audio and upload it to the server.

-The process is quite similar to the image upload, except that we use a special Javascript hook to record the audio and upload it to the Phoenix Liveview.
+The process is quite similar to the image upload, except that we use a special Javascript hook to record the audio and upload it to the Phoenix LiveView.

-We use an `live_file_input` in a form to capture the audio and use the Javascript `MediaRecorder API`.
+We use a `live_file_input` in a form to capture the audio and use the Javascript `MediaRecorder API`.
 The Javascript code is triggered by an attached hook `Audio` declared in the HTML.
 We also let the user listen to his audio by adding an [embedded audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) `<audio>` in the HTML.
-Its source is the audio blob as an URL object.
+Its source is the audio blob as a URL object.

 #### 1.1 Adding a loading spinner